determined-ai/determined/docs/model-dev-guide/debug-models.rst

 #.
 Verify code execution:

-   After you are on the cluster, testing is the same as :ref:`Step 1 <step1>`.
+   After you are on the cluster, you can test your script by just running it, as in :ref:`Step 1
+   <step1>`.

 #.
 Diagnose failures: